-The other day I received a message on LinkedIn that fit the latter category.
+The other day I received a message on LinkedIn that illustrated this communication problem.
 It was that message that inspired this post (though I’ve thought about writing it for months).

-Here’s the message (I’ve cropped out and redacted any personal information to protect the person’s identity):
+Here’s the message (I’ve removed any personal information to protect the person’s identity):

 It reads as follow:

 John, you scare me but we have an opening for a pastor in our church.
 If God is calling you who can be against you?
 It looks small and challenging and starting pay is not huge.
 The church is running 50 in Sunday School but should be running 200.
 If you are interested it is [CHURCH NAME].
 Sixty miles west of [US CITY].
 Since you have a Doctorate it may not interest you at [a]ll.
 We get more Seminary Students than graduates.
 God Bless.
 Don’t say I referred you.

 If you thought, “Huh?” then join the club with me and my wife.
 To quote her, “It’s strange.”

 The person who sent this message, I believe, had the best of intentions.
 However, the way (s)he went about it was very puzzling.

 Without any clarification or explanatory context, “You scare me” is demeaning.
 It says that I evoke fear, terror, and trepidation in this person, something few would consider a great characteristic of a pastor.